 The Yoga Alliance is a non-profit organization based in the United States and headquartered in Arlington, Virginia.
 It acts as a trade organization for professionals in the yoga industry.
 Namely, it certifies instructors and keeps track of which yoga teacher programs are certified as Registered Yoga Schools or RYSs.

-To participate in yoga instructor training to become certified by the Yoga Alliance, you must attend a yoga teacher training program at an RYS.
+To participate in yoga instructor training to become certified by the Yoga Alliance, you must attend an RYS yoga teacher training program.
 Once you complete one of these programs, you will be considered an RYT (Registered Yoga Teacher).

 There are several different types of yoga teacher training courses — also known as YTTCs.
-Here, we’ll mention only the main two: the 200 YTT (200-hour yoga teacher training) and the 500 YTT (500-hour yoga teacher training.
-For many, the 200 YTT is like the bachelor’s degree of teacher training while the 500 YTT is like the bachelor’s and master’s degree of teacher training.
+Here, we'll mention only the main two: the 200 YTT (200-hour yoga teacher training) and the 500 YTT (500-hour yoga teacher training.
+The 200 YTT is like a bachelor's degree of teacher training, while a 500 YTT is like a bachelor's degree and master's degree.
 Choose your training program according to your teaching goals and how much time you have to devote to your studies to become a certified yoga instructor.

 Do you have any prospective places where you could teach once you're certified?

-Do you plan on quitting your current job in order to be a full-time yoga teacher?
+Do you plan on quitting your current job to be a full-time yoga teacher?